rx-angular/rx-angular/libs/state/README.md

 - Slim and intuitive API
 - Automated subscription handling
-- Connecting any Observable source to the state
+- Connect any Observable source to the state
 - Partial state updates
 - Reactive state selection
 - Lazy state (no BehaviourSubject)